HenrikBengtsson/parallelly/README.md

 | informative error messages                           |   ✓  | N/A |

-## Backward compatibility with the parallel package
+## Compatibility with the parallel package

 Any cluster created by the **parallelly** package is fully compatible with the clusters created by the **parallel** package and can be used by all of **parallel**'s functions for cluster processing, e.g. `parallel::clusterEvalQ()` and `parallel::parLapply()`.
 The `parallelly::makeClusterPSOCK()` function can be used as a stand-in replacement of the `parallel::makePSOCKcluster()`, or equivalently, `parallel::makeCluster(..., type = "PSOCK")`.